ForgeRock/AM-Seraph-Authenticator/README.md

 # AM-Seraph-Authenticator

-The AM Seraph Authenticator enables Single Sign on (SSO) and Single Logout (SLO) with ForgeRock Access Management for Atlassian Jira and Confluence.
+The AM Seraph Authenticator enables Single Sign On (SSO) and Single Logout (SLO) with ForgeRock Access Management for Atlassian Jira and Confluence.

 ## Usage